An Excerpt ~ Chapter Twenty-Two of The Slick Furies

-“And your friends think that you don’t get out enough?”
+“And your friends think you don’t get out enough?”
 He mused.

-“My friends think that my preferences are stuffy and stuck up.
-I had tickets to the symphony tonight, An Evening of Rachmaninoff.”
+“My friends think my preferences are stuffy and stuck up.
+I had tickets to the symphony tonight, an evening of Rachmaninoff.”

 “What were you doing walking, if you don’t mind my asking, in the opposite direction of your own club?”

 “Not at all my dear, you may ask me anything.
-I was doing exactly that, walking in the opposite direction, simply, walking.
+I was doing exactly that, walking in the opposite direction.
 Calimere can get to be little much, even for me.
 I am a frequent purveyor of the night air.
 The moon is quite lovely this evening, though somewhat obscured.
-Sometimes I go out walking until I don’t feel like it anymore, and then I take a cab back.”
+Sometimes I go out walking until I don’t feel like it anymore, then I take a cab back.”
 Demetri smiled.
 He hadn’t taken a can in years.
 Why drive when you can fly?

 “What a wonderful luxury to have earned that freedom.
 Do you travel?”
-The cab was pulling up to The San Sebastian.
+The cab pulled up to The San Sebastian.

 It was the way she searched through her bag, that annoyance that he’d read as intelligence.
-He’d noticed that while truly ignorant people frequently became annoyed, some of them seeming to do so only for dramatic effect in the presence of others, as if they had determined by some process of de-evolution that annoyance was a sign of intelligence and thus acted that way to appear as though they were smarter because they had some gripe, truly intelligent people tended to express their annoyance as frustration or disgust, rather than outrage.
+He’d noticed that while truly ignorant people frequently became annoyed, some of them seeming to do so only for dramatic effect in the presence of others, as if they had determined by some process of de-evolution that annoyance was a sign of intelligence and thus acted that way to appear as though they were smarter because they had some gripe, – truly intelligent people tended to express their annoyance as frustration or disgust, rather than outrage.
 Beth had looked disgusted with herself.
 Where had she hidden away her lighter in such a small evening bag?
-It was the most bizarre phenomenon that he had ever witnessed.
-The ignorant feigned everything and that feigning, had in fact, become its own kind of intelligence, however lacking in self-awareness.
+It was the most bizarre phenomenon to witness.
+The ignorant feigned everything.
+That feigning, had in fact, become its own kind of intelligence, however lacking in self-awareness.

 It seemed to him that people were returning to a kind of base behavior as a matter of emotional survival.
-Something was so askew in the world that they were learning to project whatever it was that they had instinctively deemed would keep them “alive” longer, as it were.
-Whether it was prudishness or promiscuity or worldliness, they all nodded at one another in agreement.
+Something was so askew in the world, they were learning to project whatever it was they had instinctively deemed would keep them “alive” longer, as it were.
+Whether it was prudishness or promiscuity or worldliness, they nodded at one another in agreement.
 “Yes.
 Yes.
 The emperor has clothes.”
-People faked intellect without realizing that they were smart enough to fake intellect.
-The more they faked it and reflected that shallowness back to one another, the more ignorant the world became, ever and ever more unaware of itself.
+People faked intellect without realizing they were smart enough to fake intellect.
+The more they faked it, refelcting that shallowness back to one another, the more ignorant the world became, ever more unaware of itself.
 They complained about their drinks to show their profound knowledge of what an actual shot of vodka tasted like when mixed properly with Kahlua and Grand Mariner.
-They had determined that annoyance would garner attention.
+Having determined that annoyance would garner attention.
 The world was inundated with squeaky wheels.
-But there she had been, Beth, this angel standing there all alone, trying to hail a cab, with an audience of none, annoyed at herself, a spark of intelligent life, so rare that he never failed to recognize it.
+But there she was, Beth, this angel standing there alone, with an audience of none, annoyed at herself.
+A spark of intelligent life, so rare that he never failed to recognize it.

-The V.I.P. rooms at Calimere were decorated in the most obvious fashion, velvets, brocades, red damask, wallpaper, ornate pedestals of gold were topped with deep red candles only far enough off the tables to make everyone look ever so slightly more beautiful.
-Everything was handmade to Demetri’s specifications, twisted candles and fabric patterns that hadn’t been available for years, all designed to evoke memories of childhood, to lull his patrons into a comfortably relaxed state.
-The ceilings were painted the color of midnight and strewn with glittering stars and gilt jewels in a hand painted skyline that made the Milky Way envious.
-Perpetually cloudy crystal balls resting on ebony pedestals enticed his guest to contemplate futures that they would never get to see.
+The V.I.P. rooms at Calimere were decorated in the most obvious fashion.
+Velvets, brocades, red damask, wallpaper, ornate pedestals of gold were topped with deep red candles only far enough off the tables to make everyone look ever so slightly more beautiful.
+Everything was handmade to Demetri’s specifications.
+Twisted candles and fabric patterns that hadn’t been available for years, all designed to evoke memories of childhood, to lull his patrons into a comfortably relaxed state.
+The ceilings were painted the color of midnight strewn with glittering stars and gilt jewels in a hand painted skyline that made the Milky Way envious.
+Perpetually cloudy crystal balls resting on ebony pedestals enticed his guests to contemplate futures they would never get to see.
 The overall effect was hypnotically dazzling.
 People forgot their troubles in childlike awe as their minds opened to wonder and possibility again.
 He served decadence.
-Caviar, champagne, lobster, and crab, oysters, pate’, and brie, things to write home about, things that made them feel as though their dreams were somehow possible, if only for the night.
-Their Last Supper washed down with tainted wine from his private vineyard in France, the red water of the catacombs of time everlasting. ~
+Caviar, champagne, lobster, crab, oysters, pate’, brie, things to write home about.
+Things that made them feel as though their dreams were somehow possible, if only for the night.
+Their Last Supper washed down with tainted wine from his private vineyard in France, the red water of the catacombs of time everlasting.

 I hope that you’ve enjoyed this excerpt from THE SLICK FURIES.
 You may purchase the novel in its entirety, and find out what happens in the rest of chapter twenty-two, on Amazon at this very moment for your very own.